Raudaschl/coronvavirus_preprint_research_nlp/README.md

 python3 -m spacy download en

 ### NLP Libraries
-This script requires a bunch of NLP libraries which i'm sure you will be able to download.
+This script requires a bunch of NLP libraries which I'm sure you will be able to download.

 ### Mallet Download
 You will also need to download Mallet, unzip and point to that folder directory in the python script: